midas-network/flu-scenario-modeling-hub_archive/data-processed/METADATA.md

 For each model and round, an abstract file is in markdown format.
 A template of each round abstract is available in the folder [data-processed/Myteam-MyModel](https://github.com/midas-network/flu-scenario-modeling-hub/tree/main/data-processed/MyTeam-MyModel).

-For the round 1, 2 and 3 2022-2023, the same abstract model can be used: [2022-08-14-MyTeam-MyModel-abstract.md](https://github.com/midas-network/flu-scenario-modeling-hub/tree/main/data-processed/MyTeam-MyModel/2022-08-14-MyTeam-MyModel-abstract.md)
+The same abstract model can be used: [2022-08-14-MyTeam-MyModel-abstract.md](https://github.com/midas-network/flu-scenario-modeling-hub/tree/main/data-processed/MyTeam-MyModel/2022-08-14-MyTeam-MyModel-abstract.md)

 The file should be named
 ```